gadfly361/reagent-seed/README.md

 (run!)
 ```

-Open a browser and go to *localhost:8080*.
-You should see your [reagent](https://github.com/holmsand/reagent) application!
+Open a browser and go to [localhost:8080](localhost:8080).
+You should see your reagent application!

 If you want to start a brepl, type the following: